Hun Sen: Thailand

 Sen oversaw a number of diplomatic disputes with neighboring Thailand.

 The 2003 Phnom Penh riots resulted in the ransacking of the Thai embassy in Cambodia, following false allegations that a Thai soap opera actress Suvanant Punnakant claimed that Angkor Wat belonged to Thailand.
 Sen called for a boycott of Thai goods and television shows and criticized the actress shortly before the riots.
 The riots and Sen's response severely damaged Cambodia–Thailand relations.
 Sen's Thai counterpart Thaksin Shinawatra closed the borders, expelled the Cambodian ambassador and evacuated Thai citizens from Phnom Penh in response.
 Thaksin also sent a warning to Hun Sen after witness reports suggested the army and police had not intervened until the embassy was destroyed.
 Sam Rainsy accused Sen of inciting the riot.

 From 2008 to 2013, the Cambodian–Thai border dispute was an ongoing conflict, which on a number of occasions led to fighting between Cambodian and Thai forces.
 Sen and Thai premier Abhisit Vejjajiva negotiated a de-escalation on several occasions with the encouragement of ASEAN.
 Cambodia was granted sovereignty over the Preah Vihear area by a UN court in 2013, ending the dispute.

+In June 2025, during the 2025 Cambodian-Thai border crisis, a phone call between him and Thai Prime Minister Paetongtarn Shinawatra was leaked.
+Paetongtarn was officially removed from office in August 2025.